DD2480-Group-26/TagStudioClone/report.md

 How did you grow as a team, using the Essence standard to evaluate yourself?

+The experience we gained during the project is being comfortable using git and always writing tests to support your written code.

+By working with the issues we have gained insights about the construction of the project and how to improve other projects in the future.

+We are currently in the “In-place” state, which is the same state as we were in the last project.
+We are comfortable in our communication and conscious of what we can expect from one another.

 Optional (point 6): How would you put your work in context with best software engineering practice?

 Optional (point 7): Is there something special you want to mention here?